 - We have at least one special assembly each year when the children talk to their parents about what happens in our groups; they love talking about and sharing with the rest of the school population the special work their parents do and the places their parents have visited on deployment .

 - We hold a Remembrance Service in School each year and invite special guests to join us and this includes inviting all the parents who are or have served in the Armed Services.

-- We have a named member of the school's senior leadership team who acts as a point of contact for staff and parents alike and who works closely with the head teacher to ensure that the needs of children from Armed Services families are met across the school.
+- We have a named member of the senior leadership team, Mrs Stephanie Lock , who works with children, parents and staff to promote the well being of children from our Armed Forces Families.
+She acts as a point of contact for staff and parents alike and who works closely with the head teacher to ensure that the needs of children from Armed Services families are met across the school.

 - We have a whole school focus on emotional health and wellbeing.This includes universal provision and also individual support.

 2018 - 2019 Funding Allocation ( Financial Year Allocation)